tireddy2/authenticating-network/draft-wing-authenticating-network.md

 network-advertised encrypted DNS servers to verify initial connection to the intended network and automatically verify re-connection to the same intended network.
-The proposed mechanism is also useful in deployments using Opportunistic Wireless Encryption [RFC8110].
+The proposed mechanism is also useful in deployments using Opportunistic Wireless Encryption [RFC8110] and in 5G networks where the long-term key in the SIM card on the UE is compromised (Section 1 of [AKA]).

 # Conventions and Definitions